Kavyamona7/campus-event-manager/README.md

 The seed script is reproducible and can be executed again after database initialization.

-5. Run the Application
+l.
+Run the Application

+m.
 Activate the virtual environment:  .\.venv\Scripts\Activate.ps1

+n.
 Start the Flask application: python src/app.py

+o.
 Open the application in a browser: http://127.0.0.1:5000/

 Application Pages that are visible are: